timwsh/timwsh.github.io/README.md

-## Sze Hang (Timothy) Wong's data science and data analysis portfolio projects
+## Matt Chapman's data science and ML portfolio project

 Based on a Minimal Jekyll theme for GitHub Pages [1].